Hypercodee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-added execution permissions to all users for all subdirectories added script that creates a directory with multiple permissions added script that changes group user for file hello
+added execution permissions to all users for all subdirectories added script that creates a directory with multiple permissions added script that changes group user for file hello added script that changes name of owner and group for all files